-Two-time letterwinner for the Blue Hens defensive midfield unit • academically a senior, but athletically a junior after suffering an injury during freshman season • 2014 CAA Men’s Soccer Scholar-Athlete of the Year • two-time CoSIDA Academic All-America® selection (2014 – Third Team; 2015 – Second Team) • National College Athlete Honor Society • CAA Academic Honor Roll.
+Three-time letter winner for the Blue Hens defensive midfield unit • graduated in May 2016 with a Bachelor of Electrical Engineering degree • has one year of eligibility remaining after suffering an injury during freshman season • 2014 CAA Men’s Soccer Scholar-Athlete of the Year • two-time CoSIDA Academic All-America® selection (2014 – Third Team; 2015 – Second Team) • member of Chi Alpha Sigma (National College Athlete Honor Society) • CAA Academic Honor Roll.

 Played in all 20 games while starting 19 contests • scored one goal and recorded one assist on the season • tallied goal in UD's 6-2 win over Iona and notched lone assist of the season in 2-1 win over the Hofstra • launched 19 shots, which was the fifth highest total on the team • registered a season-high three shots in 3-0 win against St. Bonaventure and in 2-1 victory over Hofstra • Capital One/CoSIDA Academic All-American third team selection • Capital One/CoSIDA District II All-Academic first team pick • CAA All-Academic Team • CAA Academic Honor Roll • second UD player to ever earn CAA Scholar-Athlete of the Year for Men’s Soccer honors (Matt Haney).